troclaux/notes/sql.md

 ### Index

-- Creates a binary tree
+- creates a binary tree
-- Faster to look up values in a column
+- faster to look up values in a column
-    - O(log n)
+    - o(log n)
-- Primary keys are indexed by default
+- primary keys are indexed by default
-- It's fairly common to name an index after the column it's created on with a suffix of `_idx`
+- it's fairly common to name an index after the column it's created on with a suffix of `_idx`
-- You shouldn't index too many columns
+- you shouldn't index too many columns
-    - Indexes take up space
+    - indexes take up space
-    - Create performance overhead when inserting or updating data
+    - create performance overhead when inserting or updating data
-    - Each time you insert a record, that record needs to be added to many trees
+    - each time you insert a record, that record needs to be added to many trees

 ```sql
 CREATE INDEX email_idx ON users(email);